Overview of Treatment

-Your Gilbert prp therapy provider will then use imaging tools to guide them as they inject the PRP solution into the affected or injured area.
+Your Arizona prp therapy provider will then use imaging tools to guide them as they inject the PRP solution into the affected or injured area.
 You will not receive any local anesthetics, as these can inhibit the function of PRP.
 Once the doctor finishes the injections, you will remain in an observation room to ensure no complications or adverse reactions occur.

 Following the procedure, you may not resume taking any NSAIDs, such as naproxen, aspirin, and ibuprofen, for two weeks after your most recent injection.
 Your doctor will instruct you when you may resume taking aspirin if you take it for cardiac reasons.